mnito/bodm/README.md

  * Robust deep saving of objects and their references (and the references of the references!)
  * Manual or automatic reference expansion
+ * Full support for the new MongoDB PHP driver and MongoDB PHP library

 To define references: